Welcome to Yeovil & South Somerset LETS

 The healthy LETS balance constantly moves up and down between debit and credit.
 The account which just moves further and further into debit creates earning for others but deprives the system of that person's services (because ultimately wealth is valued in actual services received not numbers written on paper).
 But the account which moves further and further into credit, which isn't spent, can actually slow the system down, because it is tying up Scrumpies, which should be circulating and creating wealth for others.

-When a member decided to leave LETS, which is unusual except for moves out of the area etc. It is expected that they will not leave their account with a debit balance.
+When a member decides to leave LETS, which is unusual except for moves out of the area etc. It is expected that they will not leave their account with a debit balance.
 Each member should take responsibility to ensure this does not happen.

 What do I put on my offers list?